zjdx1998/zjdx1998/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on Tencent.
+- 🔭 I’m currently working at Tencent.
 - 🌱 I’m currently learning Computer Graphics.
 - 👯 I’m looking to collaborate on Game Making.
 - 🤔 I’m looking for help with CG and Network Architect.